euank/tpool/README.md

 tpoold
 ```

-Or just run `tpool` - it will auto-start the daemon.
+Or use the included [systemd unit file](./contrib/systemd/README.md).

 ### Launch the TUI